kurtiz/colab-repo/setup git and github.md

  $ pbcopy < ~/.ssh/id_ed25519.pub
  ```
 ---------------------------------------
-- With the key on our clipboard, we will go back to our github
+- With the key copied to our clipboard, we will go back to our github
  settings page > SSH and GPG Keys, and paste the content in the
  key field.
 Enter the Name you would want to use to identify
  your machine on github. select authentication as the key-type
- and click add.
+ and click add. <br>
  NB: Please make sure there is no whitespace before
  or after the key when copying or pasting.

 - We have successfully added the SSh key to github.
 Let's test to see